RaiderRobotix/Scouting-App/README.md

 #### Prematch

-Contains all information that can be obtained before the match starts, with all fields required to proceed to autonomous.
+Contains all information that can be obtained before the match starts, with all fields required to proceed to sandstorm.
 Usually consistent between seasons.

 * **Scout name** - pulled from the settings.
 Left blank at the start of a new rotation.
 * **Match number** - pulled from the settings and incremented after match data is saved.
 Determines team number verification and auto-fill.